 Contrary to what you might think, public pricing estimates for SEO and inbound marketing are not hard to come by.
 Outsourced marketing costs typically fall into a range based on time of a contractual engagement and size of the client and its needs, but can also be linked to individual projects (which are generally broken down into hours and corresponding billable rates, explicitly or implicitly).
-Data from an end-of-year SEOmoz survey of agencies and consultants across 6 international regions show, for example:
+Data from a December 2011 SEOmoz survey of agencies and consultants across 6 international regions show, for example:

 - Hourly rate: $76–$200/hr.

 - Project-specific pricing: $1,000–$7,500

 - Monthly retainers have a wider distribution than hourly rates/projects

 - 2 most common monthly retainer cost ranges: $251-$500/month (13.8%); $2,501-$5,000/month (11.3%)

 [Full disclosure: In order to maximize marketing returns for its clients, Fathom operates primarily on a long-term retainer basis.
 Pricing is highly custom—therefore variable—but the typical inbound marketing engagement starts at $4–$5K per month.
 Separate hours-based projects may also be considered on a case-by-case basis.
 See the full list of services.]